SAP/cloud-mta-build-tool/README.md

 ### Multi-Target Application

-Before using this pagckage, be sure you are familiar with the multi-target application concept and terminology.
+Before using this package, be sure you are familiar with the multi-target application concept and terminology.
 For background and detailed information, see The [Multi-Target Application Model](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html)  guide.